 Casa al Sole

-The mornings woke up magnificent, to the notes and voices of Mina, Caterina Caselli, Rino Gaetano, Celentano, Paolo Conte.
-With butter from farmer Rudi Senoner, who has two dairy cows in Ortisei, coffee from the Giamaica Caffè coffee roasting plant in Verona, jams from Alpe Pragas in Val Pusteria and cakes, bread and brioche made with sourdough from the Costa bakery in Selva Gardena.
-Organic yoghurt from Latteria di Vipiteno, cheeses from Cascina Lago Scuro in Stagno Lombardo in the province of Cremona and delicacies from the Alter Keller butcher’s shop in Fontanefredde in Alto Adige.
+The mornings woke up magnificently, with the notes and voices of Mina, Caterina Caselli, Rino Gaetano, Celentano, and Paolo Conte.
+With butter from farmer Rudi Senoner, who has two dairy cows in Ortisei, coffee from the Giamaica Caffè roasting plant in Verona, jams from Alpe Pragas in Val Pusteria, and cakes, bread, and brioche made with sourdough from the Costa bakery in Selva Gardena.
+Organic yogurt from Latteria di Vipiteno, cheeses from Cascina Lago Scuro in Stagno Lombardo in the province of Cremona, and delicacies from the Alter Keller butcher’s shop in Fontanefredde in Alto Adige.

 Words Meraviglia Paper.
 Photographs Paola Ristoldo.